ringcentral/integration-blog/_posts/2019-04-03-blog-import-the-style-to-the-typescript-file.md

   }
 }
 ```
-After the setting, we also have to change the version of TypeScript.
-By default, VSCode will use its own version of TypeScript.
-To make it work correctly with this plugin, there have two options:
+After configurations, we also have to change the version of TypeScript used by VSCode.
+By default, VSCode comes with its own version of TypeScript.
+However, we can specify the TS version by two different ways:

 1. Add this plugin to "typescript.tsserver.pluginPaths" in settings.
 ```json